-Although there are four schools in Ballymun, a satellite town in north Dublin, a group of local parents have started a campaign to set up the first Irish-medium school in the area.
+A group of parents have started a campaign to set up the first Irish language school in Ballymun.

 When the Ballymun housing scheme was completed in 1970, there were more houses erected in this one area than anywhere else in Ireland or in Britain.
 Ballymun resident and advocate for an Irish school Brendan Pringle is convinced there is a demand for such a school.
 However, the Department of Education and the local Irish-speaking priest have not been supportive of the campaign.

 We haven’t received anything definite from the Department of Education, nothing in writing.
 We don’t seem to have the support of the parish priest, he seems to be against the idea of an Irish school starting in the area, although he has mentioned streaming.

 With a disused school in the area, there is a chance for the school to go ahead but further issues arise when parents of children near to Ballymun but not in the specific parish also want their children to attend the school.
 Some heated meetings follow, such as one in the Crofton Hotel with

 Gaeilgeoirí forbairteacha ag eisceant le Gaeilgeoirí aitheanta, Gaeilgeoirí ag plé fadhbanna na Gaeilge i mBearla ar mhaithe le daoine gan Gaeilge.